 You are not being called a false teacher because of man’s opinion, but because you rebel against God’s word and lead others to do the same.
 Please repent, obey God’s word, and teach sound doctrine.
 That is what the women who listen to you need.

-Beth Moore is heading toward affirming homosexuality
+Beth Moore is heading toward

 In the summer of 2019, five women bloggers and Bible teachers and I, published An Open Letter to Beth Moore.
-It was subsequently signed by nearly 500 additional Christian women.
+It was subsequently signed by over 500 additional Christian women.
 The letter was merely a request for clarification of Beth’s views on homosexuality since she maintains public, adulatory friendships with well known homosexuality-affirming evangelicals such as Jen Hatmaker and Jonathan Merritt, and since she has been virtually silent on the issue of homosexuality in recent years while not hesitating to speak out on other heinous sins.

 For two and a half weeks, *Beth ignored the letter, slandered the signers of the letter, and refused to make her position on homosexuality clear in any venue.
 It was then discovered that Beth had biblically addressed the sin of homosexuality in her book Praying God’s Word, but had later removed this section from the book because she felt she had “exceeded Scripture”.
 Finally, Beth wrote a blog post explaining why she had removed this passage and making a biblical statement on human sexuality, yet still not declaring homosexuality to be a sin.
 (You can read more about this series of events in my articles Questions about the Open Letter to Beth Moore and An Open Letter to Beth Moore – Timeline of Events.)

 A few weeks after Beth’s blog post, Beth admitted she has been looking into the arena of same sex attracted (SSA) Christianity on her LifeWay-sponsored TBN television show, in an episode entitled Staying Afloat on the Fellow Ship – Part 4.